Disclosure: This post contains affiliate links. As an Amazon Associate I earn a commission on all qualifying purchases. Thank you!

 If you’ve ever been tempted to take on an upholstery project but were intimidated by the enormity of the job, or are looking to get started with upholstery in general but don’t know where to begin, dining chairs could be a quick and easy job, with a high ROI.
 Or so I thought.

-In my previous post I shared a set of antique dining chairs I found on Facebook Marketplace, and talked about my plans for a quick makeover.
-Today I’m here to share the outcome (and eat my words).
-The chairs were simple enough to reupholster, but the whole process took much longer than anticipated, and needed skills I did not possess but had to acquire quickly.
+In one of my previous posts I shared a set of antique dining chairs I found on Facebook Marketplace, and talked about my plans for a quick makeover.
+Today I’m here to share the outcome, and to eat my words – it wasn’t quick, far from it 🙂 The chairs were simple enough to reupholster, but the whole process took much longer than anticipated, and needed some repairs and skills I did not possess and had to figure out along the way.

-While not my quickest makeover, this was a deeply satisfying job.
+While not my quickest makeover, this was without a doubt a deeply satisfying job.
 I learned a lot and ended up enjoying the process quite a bit, which was a nice surprise.
-For those of you interested in taking on a similar project, I made a list of the things I did, most importantly, what worked and the products I would highly recommend (linked below).
+So, for those of you interested in taking on a similar project, I made a list of the things I did and, most importantly, what worked and what products I will be using again and would highly recommend (linked below).

-1. To fix any loose joints, you’ll need some wood glue and an assortment of carpentry clamps
+- To fix any loose joints, you’ll need some wood glue and an assortment of carpentry clamps.

 2. To restore the wood finish, I found an easy shortcut while researching different methods online, and it worked really well.
 First, clean any grime and sticky areas with a microfiber cloth and some lukewarm soapy water.
 I used a few drops of Dawn but any dish detergent will do.